diem/website/docs/move/overview.md

 }
 ```

-Alice can create an earmarked coin for Bob by creating a transaction script that invokes `create` on Bob's address _a_ and a `Libra::T` that she owns.
+Alice can create an earmarked coin for Bob by creating a transaction script that invokes `create` on Bob's address _a_ and a `Libra` that she owns.
 Once _a_ has been created, Bob can claim the coin by sending a transaction from _a_.
-This invokes `claim_for_recipient` to claim a `Libra::T` for Bob that he can store in whichever address he wishes.
+This invokes `claim_for_recipient` to claim a `Libra` for Bob that he can store in whichever address he wishes.
 If Bob takes too long to create an account under _a_ and Alice wants to remove the earmark from her coins, she can do so by using `claim_for_creator`.